 The USFS, on behalf of the various regulatory agencies, is currently completing the alternatives assessment and environmental analysis as required by NEPA.
 This is the core of the review process and will provide the basis for drafting of the Draft EIS, which is currently being prepared.

-The next opportunity for public review and comment will come when the agencies release the Draft EIS, which is currently anticipated to take place Q3 2019.
+The next opportunity for public review and comment will come when the agencies release the Draft EIS, which is currently anticipated to take place late Q4 2019, with a public comment period anticipated to run from late 2019 into early 2020.
 After the comment period, the USFS and cooperating agencies would produce the Final EIS and a Draft ROD as well as respond to public comments received on the Draft EIS.
 Upon publication of the Final EIS, there would be a short period for objections and resolution before a Final ROD is published.
 A positive final decision would allow Midas Gold to seek the issuance of the final permits that are dependent on the ROD being issued.

 Feasibility Study Status